Sao Tome and Principe Population Pyramid (2025)

 What are the economic implications of Sao Tome and Principe's demographics?

 Sao Tome and Principe's demographic profile creates notable economic challenges through its impact on labor markets, consumption patterns, and fiscal requirements.
 With 58.6% of the population in working ages, the country has moderate workforce capacity requiring productivity enhancements.
 The dependency ratio of 70.6 means each working person supports 0.7 dependents, requiring substantial resources for dependent care.
-Large youth populations drive demand for education and job creation, requiring annual employment generation for 5,999 new workforce entrants.
 Lower elderly proportions postpone aging-related fiscal pressures.
 These demographic patterns influence economic growth potential, social spending priorities, and long-term fiscal sustainability in Sao Tome and Principe.

 Is Sao Tome and Principe experiencing a demographic dividend?